phenriq694/GoStack_Modulos/modulo07/README.md

 - Refactoring the Actions: In this class, a file only for the actions was created and were converted, in the component in which they are being used, to component props;

   https://github.com/phenriq694/base_de_conhecimento/blob/master/react/redux/6.%20Refactoring%20Actions.md

+- Changing the amount: adding a new action to update the amount of a product;

+- Calculating totals: Calculating procduct values and passing attributes to the component props to do the rendering;

+- Displaying amounts: showing the total of a product added to the cart;

 Aplicação desenvolvida: RocketShoes
 Exemplo de e-commerce compartilhando informações entre páginas.